Pete Horeck: Post NHL

 Horeck moved back up north to the Northern Ontario Hockey Association where he would play for five years for the Sudbury Wolves and the Soo Indians.
-He would then spend the rest of his career in various minor leagues until his retirement from hockey in 1960.
+He would then spend the rest of his career in various minor leagues until he retired from hockey in 1960.

 Later life

-After his retirement, Horeck would settle in Northern Ontario for the rest of his life until his death after a long battle with prostate cancer and neuropathy on Saturday, August 29, 2009 in Sudbury, Ontario.
+After his retirement, Horeck would settle in Northern Ontario for the rest of his life until his death after a long battle with prostate cancer and neuropathy on Saturday, August 29, 2009, in Sudbury, Ontario.
 He is considered a hero in his hometown of Massey.